tylerwatt12/sdrtrunk-vce/README.md

 filtering, voice enhancement, bass boost, and output gain.
 - The NBFM high-pass stage now runs inside the decoder's own post-processing chain rather than downstream in the generic audio module.
 The current order is: de-emphasis, resample, high-pass, low-pass, voice enhance, bass boost, then output gain.
-- With NBFM, just tune the LNA state as you would normally until you get adequate gain, then adjust the NBFM audio settings to taste requiring a decent amount of gain with NBFM is normal.
+- With NBFM, just tune the LNA state as you would normally until you get adequate gain, then adjust the NBFM audio settings to taste.
+Requiring a decent amount of gain with NBFM is normal.
 - With P25, a lot of gain is going to be detrimental to decoding.
 My recommendation is to let the waterfall display be your guide; what you're looking for is a nice red signal in the waterfall, the redder, the better.
 Adjust the LNA state until you start seeing yellow splatter on either side of the red; that's too much gain, back it off a notch or two until the yellow